Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Coordination Detection Method

 \paragraph{Event history context vector} The attention mechanism gives us representations of each event using attention over events prior to it.
 We can use the representation of the last event or a recurrent network layer over the attention outputs $H_{out} \in \mathbb{R}^{Lxd}$ to summarize events histories into context vectors $C \in \mathbb{R}^{Lxd}$ where $L$ is event sequence length.
-Each $c_i \in C$ is a context vector encoding history of events up to $t_i$ i.e. history $H_{t_i}$ of the temporal point process. \\\\ \textbf{Conditional probability density function.} $p(\tau|H_\tau)$ mentioned earlier denotes the conditional probability density function of the random variable corresponding to the time $\tau \in \mathbb{R}^+$ of the next event given the history.
-The conditional density can be represented with any chosen functional form, and parameterized by the extracted context vector $c_i$ of event history up to event $i$.
-Since $\tau$ needs to be positive, \cite{shchur2019intensity} proposed to represent the conditional density with a mixture of log-normal distributions.
-A mixture distribution can allow learning of more flexible functional forms of the density function, not restricted to exponential or other monotonic functions.
-Therefore the PDF of inter-event time given history, based on \cite{shchur2019intensity},
+Each $c_i \in C$ is a context vector encoding history of events up to $t_i$ i.e. history $H_{t_i}$ of the temporal point process. \\\\ \textbf{Conditional probability density function.} With the encoded event history (context vector), the event decoder (learnable conditional density function $p(\tau|H_\tau)$) is used to generate the distribution of the next event time conditioned on the history.

+While we can choose any functional form for $p(\tau|H_\tau)$), the only condition is that it should be a valid PDF (non-negative, and integrate to $1$ over $\tau \in \mathbb{R}_+$).
+To maintain a valid PDF, exponential or other distributions with learnable parameters are generally used in point process models \cite{zhou2013learning,du2016recurrent,shchur2019intensity}.
+We define the PDF as mixture of log-normal distributions since the domain of $\tau \in \mathbb{R}_{+}$ is non-negative (as in \cite{shchur2019intensity}), and mixture distributions can approximate any density on $\mathbb{R}$ arbitrarily well \cite{shchur2019intensity} not restricted to exponential or other monotonic functions.
+The conditional PDF is defined as,

-where the mixture weights $w_i$, means $\mu_i$ and stddevs $s_i$ are parameterized by extracted context history $c_i$ and learnable $V, b$. $\sigma$ is softmax for mixture weights, and $\exp$ is positivity constraint.
+where the mixture weights $w_i$, means $\mu_i$ and stddevs $s_i$ are parameterized by extracted context history $c_i$ and learnable $V, b$.

-The parameters of the model including the parameters used to encode the history (denoted jointly as $\theta$) can be learned using \emph{maximum likelihood estimation} from observed event sequences, as the density can be differentiably evaluated at $t_i$ for events $i$ in the sequence and trained with gradient back-propagation.
+The encoder-decoder parameters (denoted jointly as $\theta_a$) and the learnable account embeddings ($E$) can be learned using maximum likelihood estimation (for log-likelihood defined in Eq.~\ref{eq:amdn_likelihood}) from observed activity sequences and account set, and trained with gradient back-propagation as $\theta_a^*, E^* = \textrm{argmax}_{\theta_a,E} \log p(C_s|U;\theta_a,E)$.